Swan River (Western Australia): Course of river

 The Swan River estuary flows through the city of Perth.
 Its lower reaches are relatively wide and deep, with few constrictions, while the upper reaches are usually quite narrow and shallow.

 The Swan River drains the Avon and coastal plain catchments, which have a total area of about 121000 km2.
 It has three major tributaries, the Avon River, Canning River and Helena River.
 The latter two have dams (Canning Dam and Mundaring Weir) which provide a sizeable part of the potable water requirements for Perth and the surrounding regions.
 The Avon River contributes the majority of the freshwater flow.
 The climate of the catchment is Mediterranean, with mild wet winters, hot dry summers, and the associated highly seasonal rainfall and flow regime.

 The Avon rises near Yealering, 221 km southeast of Perth: it meanders north-northwest to Toodyay about 90 km northeast of Perth, then turns southwest in Walyunga National Park – at the confluence of the Wooroloo Brook, it becomes the Swan River.

 The Canning River rises from North Bannister, 100 km southeast of Perth and joins the Swan at Applecross, opening into Melville Water.
-The river then narrows into Blackwall Reach, a narrow and deep stretch leading the river through Fremantle Harbour to the sea.
+The river then narrows into Blackwall Reach, a narrow and deep stretch leading the river through Fremantle Harbour to the Indian Ocean.

 The estuary is subject to a microtidal regime, with a maximum tidal amplitude of about 1 m, although water levels are also subject to barometric pressure fluctuations.

+Naming and terminology

+The Swan River and the Avon River are the same watercourse.
+By convention, the name "Swan" is used from the river mouth at Fremantle Harbour until the river reaches the Walyunga National Park, a distance of approximately 72 km.
+The name "Avon" is then used upstream of the confluence with the Wooroloo Brook.
+The naming convention has been described as a "historical anomaly".
+For that reason, the main branch of the river system is sometimes referred to as the Swan–Avon River.

+Approximately 60 km of the Swan River is estuarine in nature with brackish water, with the effects of ocean tides extending inland as far as the confluence with Ellen Brook.
+The "true river" portion of the Swan historically culminated in a mudflat delta at what is now Heirisson Island.
+Technical sources regard the Swan–Avon and Canning as separate rivers flowing into a single body of water, the Swan–Canning Estuary, at Melville Water, rather than treating the Canning as a tributary of the Swan.
+This distinction was noted as early as 1827 by James Stirling.